 Modify it to:

-Once the file saved, open a page on your WordPress and the debug information will start to appear.
-Keep our plugin active and send us any errors or messages shown by WordPress.
+Once the file is saved, open a page on your WordPress, and the debug information will start to appear.
+Keep our plugin active and send us any errors or messages WordPress shows.